5 Benefits of a Switch to Wire Welding Processes in Pipe Welding | MillerWelds

 RMD and advanced wire processes are much more productive than TIG and stick welding for several reasons.

-Kiewit Power Constructors also saw increased productivity when they switched to RMD and flux-cored welding for several recent power plant projects.
+Kiewit Power Constructors also increased productivity when they switched to RMD and flux-cored welding for several power plant projects.
 In some instances where Kiewit previously TIG welded the root pass for P11 and P91 pipe, they used RMD without a purge.
 For the remaining passes, they used flux-cored welding instead of stick.

 3. Optimized arc performance